Finding Influential Instances for Distantly Supervised Relation Extraction: Methodology

-With the influence measure $\Phi$, there are two genres of performing IFS: deterministic \cite{wang2018data} and probabilistic \cite{wang2019less}.
-The deterministic method simply drops all \emph{unfavorable} samples that have $\Phi>0$.
-However, \citet{wang2019less} argued that using $0$ as the threshold usually results in failure to the out-of-sample test, due to its sensitivity to distribution shift.
-Instead, they advocated to design a probabilistic sampling function $\pi(\Phi)$ for subsampling.
-In this work, we follow the probabilistic sampling, along with constructive analysis for the probabilistic sampling, which suggests the use of sigmoid sampling.

-Our analysis centers around the deviation of the induced validation loss by inaccurate estimate of influence.
+With the influence measure $\Phi$, it seems that we can simply drop all \emph{unfavorable} samples that have $\Phi>0$.
+However, we argue that using $0$ as the threshold usually results in failure to the out-of-sample test, due to its sensitivity to distribution shift.
+Instead, we take the measure of \textit{probabilistic} sampling by designing a sampling function $\pi(\Phi) \in [0,1]$.
+We give the reason of this choice based on the deviation of the induced validation loss by inaccurate estimate of influence.
 Let's denote the validation loss with inaccurate influence by $\ell^v(\ttheta;\hat{\Phi})$, thus

 indicates the robustness of the model under $\hat{\Phi}$.
 We then give the following proposition on $\diff(L)$ with respect to sampling function $\pi$.
 Proof can be found in Appendix \ref{app:1}.

 \begin{proposition}[Robustness of Probabilistic Sampling under Inaccurate Influence] Let $\pi^{\prime}(\Phi_i)$ be the derivative of $\pi(\cdot)$ function when taking $\Phi_i$ as its input, we have